getodk/build/CONTRIBUTING.md

 To view compilation errors, run the Yui jar file directly:

 * Determine the path of the Java JAR `yuicompressor.jar` with `bundle info yui-compressor`.
-  Be aware that the Ruby Gem `yui-compressor` contains the Java JAR `yuicompressor-x.x.x.jar` with a different version number in a sub-folder inside the installed Gem.
+  Note that the Ruby Gem `yui-compressor` (in the example v0.9.3) contains the Java JAR `yuicompressor-x.x.x.jar` (in the example v2.4.2).
-* Use the path to `yui-compressor.jar` to compile an individual asset with option `-v` to see any resulting errors.
+* Use the path to `yui-compressor.jar` to compile each asset you changed with option `-v` to see any resulting errors.

 ```
 bundle info yui-compressor